 What to Say:

-“Hi, I don’t see an offer for the price to perform the extra work.
+“Hi, I don’t see an offer for the initial estimate to cover the additional value.
 I would like to extend this offer to you for the cost involved.
 Please let me know if you accept it and if so, I can schedule the work.”

 “Do you feel (enter amount) is a fair price to add for this additional work?”